 - World of Color-Celebrate

 Your visit to Disneyland is incomplete without the wonderous sight of the soaring fountains, thrilling music, and towering screens.
-This is one of the top things not to miss out in Disneyland that is guaranteed to leave your kids’ jaw dropped.
+This is one of the top things not to miss out in Disneyland that is guaranteed to leave your kids’ jaws dropped.
 In addition, the classic Disney animation with all the laser light is got to be one of the best shows put up ever.

-Tip: while it is one of the fun places to travel with family, make sure to get a World of Color Dining Package reservation to get a good view of the projection.
+Tip for the things not to miss out in Disneyland: while it is one of the fun places to travel with family, make sure to get a World of Color Dining Package reservation to get a good view of the projection.

 4. The toon town